 Learn more about what it is and if it’s right for you

 As a profession, we are fortunate to have many highly-skilled practitioners who often serve as leaders in the field of nutrition.
 To recognize and highlight the talents of these individuals, the Academy of Nutrition and Dietetics’ Commission on Dietetic Registration (CDR) has introduced a new Advanced Practice credential.
-Read on to find out if YOU are eligible or interested in pursuing the Advanced Practice credential.
+Read on to find out if you are eligible or interested in pursuing the Advanced Practice credential.

 What is the Advanced Practice certification?

 The Advanced Practitioner distinction was launched in 2015 after a lengthy process that included market research to gauge interest and perceived value of such a credential, polling of dietitians with more than three years’ experience (deemed “beyond entry level”), and the determination of viability of the credential.
 The certification was created for professionals practicing in clinical nutrition specifically.
 According to the Academy, the Advanced Practice certification distinguishes those dietitians who cannot only deliver direct nutrition care autonomously and optimally, but also lead interdisciplinary teams and direct nutrition-focused research, policies, or protocols.
-Note that this certification is separate from specialty certifications that some dietitians have earned (i.e., Certified Diabetes Educator, Certified Specialist in Renal Nutrition, Certified Nutrition Support Clinician, etc.).
+Note that this certification is separate from specialty certifications that some dietitians have earned (i.e., Certified Diabetes Care and Education Specialist, Certified Specialist in Renal Nutrition, Certified Nutrition Support Clinician, etc.).